 |Thermocouple||$150 – $200|

 Garbage disposal repairs cost between $180 and $240 on average with homeowners spending as little as $160 or as much as $370.
 One of the best ways to keep your garbage disposal in good working order is to keep certain foods out of it and run the hot water often.
 Be sure to keep eggshells, corn husks, bones, grease, onion skins, and pits from fruit out of your garbage disposal.

 Gas Line Repair Cost

-A plumber can repair a broken gas line for $150 to $650.
+A plumber can repair a broken gas line for $150 to $650, or $6 to $7 per linear foot.
 Just like water pipes, gas lines can leak, and when they do, they must be fixed as soon as possible.
 The gas must be turned off to prevent a buildup of dangerous gas in your home.